 PMC Machinery, based in Hammond, Louisiana, sells high-end machinery throughout the United States.
 Some brands that are carried include Festool, Jet and Powermatic.
-PMC Machinery is the largest machinery showroom from Atlanta, Georgia to Dallas, Texas and attracts business from coast to coast.
+PMC Machinery is the largest machinery showroom between Atlanta, Georgia and Dallas, Texas.

 2019 - Current

 While I help maintain multiple websites at PMC, the main one is www.pmctool.com.
 The website allows customers to choose to view our brochure of in-store only products or our selection of products they can buy online and pickup in-store and have shipped.

 When customers first land on PMC's website they are given a choice of which website they would like to visit.
 They can choose to see in-store only products or shop online.

 For consistency, both websites share a similar homepage layout that only slightly differs to draw attention to products on that specific site.
 For example, the shop site draws attention to products available for purchase online in the slider and in the "Bestsellers" section.

 Both the brochure and shop site have category pages that serve different purposes.
 The main goal of both is list all of the products in a certain category but each is focused on achieving a different goal.

 The brochure site lists mostly in-store only products bases on machine category and brand.
 Customers can view information on the machines making it easy to compare different models side-by-side and contact us if they need more information.